top of page

 Blessed are those who mourn, for they shall be comforted" (Matthew 5:4)

 Healing Hearts Support for Adults.
 Subjects covered by the Healing Hearts ministry for adults include: the grieving process, dealing with shock, denial, fear and anger, depression and rejection.
 Healing Hearts also confronts practical issues such seeking a new way of life, learning how to handle responsibilities previously taken care of by the missing partner, single parenting, and rebuilding self esteem.
 Healing Hearts is for both men and women who are grief-stricken after experiencing the loss of any kind including death of a family member or friend, loss of a job, or any event that leaves a person heartbroken.
-For those seeking support after a divorce, please see our

 Healing Hearts for Children and Teens.
 Children are often the "forgotten" mourners when a loved one dies.
 Children or teens who have lost a parent through death or from divorce grieve differently than adults and should not grieve alone through such a traumatic period.
 Without adequate support, children may grow up to be more at risk for promiscuity, drug abuse, depression or even suicide.